documentationfor yFiles for HTML 3.0.0.2

 Node Labeling

 The CompactDiskLayout allows for integrated node labeling.
 Node labels are placed automatically without generating overlaps with other labels or graph elements.
-There are different ways to place node labels.

 Default Values of Properties